Tonie Walsh: Biography

 Walsh spent most of his childhood in Clonmel, County Tipperary.
 His twenties were spent mainly in the gay civil rights movement in Dublin, during which time he was one of the prime movers behind Dublin's LGBT community space, the Hirschfeld Centre.

-Walsh was president of the National LGBT Federation (NXF) from 1984 to 1988, at a time when it was co-litigant with Senator David Norris in his constitutional action (Norris v.
-Attorney General).
-During this period Walsh worked as a staff reporter with Ireland's first commercial gay magazine, OUT, which folded in 1988.
+Walsh was president of the National LGBT Federation (NXF) from 1984 to 1989, at a time when it was co-litigant with Senator David Norris in his constitutional action (Norris v.
+Ireland).
+During this period Walsh worked as a staff reporter with Ireland's first commercial LGBT magazine, OUT, which folded in 1988.
 Walsh along with gay activist Catherine Glendon founded Gay Community News, an A3 newspaper which he also edited during its first two years.
-GCN is Ireland's longest-running gay publication.
+GCN is Ireland's longest-running LGBTQ publication.

-He ran for election in the 1989 Irish general election in the Dublin South-East constituency as an independent but supported by the Gay and Lesbian Equality Campaign.
+He ran for election twice, in the 1985 Dublin City Council election and in the 1989 Irish general election in the Dublin South-East constituency as an independent but supported by the Gay and Lesbian Equality Campaign.

 After ten years of activism, Walsh followed his boyfriend to London where he remained for a time, before returning to his native town and launching himself as a DJ and club promoter.
 Throughout the 1990s, Walsh played at well known club nights among them Horny Organ Tribe, Elevator, the fetish club GAG, Powderbubble, H.A.M., Cork's club Telefunkin and the HIV/AIDS fund-raising alternative beauty pageant Alternative Miss Ireland.

 In 1997, he reorganised the National LGBT Federation archive holdings into what would later become the Irish Queer Archive (IQA).
 Drawing on materials from IQA's collection, Walsh curated both "Pride and Protest" at Belfast's Central Library (2005) and "Revolting Homosexuals" (Outhouse and GUBU, Dublin 2004).
 "A Liberating Party", a site-specific exhibition on the history of LGBT Pride in Ireland commissioned by Thisispopbaby, was created for Dublin's Project Arts Centre in 2009.
 It has since gone on to tour art centres and libraries across Ireland.
 On 16 June 2008, the Irish Queer Archive officially transferred its materials to the National Library of Ireland marking it as a significant and historical event.